Start My Answer

 Universal Credit Services is a legitimate business entity, so do not mistakenly assume their correspondence is a scam or attempt to steal your identity.
 Universal Credit Services is a third-party debt collection agency, which basically means they assist in the collection of delinquent accounts on behalf of other businesses and organizations.

-In some instances, Universal Credit Services purchased a delinquent account from an original creditor (e.g., a credit card company) and likely only paid a fraction to secure the rights to the account.
-The goal is to turn around and collect on the debt in the hopes of generating a substantial profit.
+In some instances, Universal Credit Services purchased a delinquent account from an original creditor (e.g., a credit card company).

 Know your rights when Universal Credit Services contacts you

-Universal Credit Services is known to attempt to take advantage of people who do not understand their legal rights under the Fair Debt Collection Practices Act.
-This law has several regulations that say what debt collectors may and may not do to collect a debt.
+The Fair Debt Collection Practices Act contains several regulations that determine what debt collectors may and may not do to collect a debt.
 Some of the rules include:

 • Universal Credit Services cannot contact you at work.